8bitbuddhist/PixelMaestro/docs/maestro.md

 You can also use `Maestro::set_sections()` to set the Maestro's Sections.

 ## Updating the Maestro
-The `Maestro::update()` method triggers an update of all Sections, Pixels, Canvases, and Animations (and a Show, if added) that the Maestro manages.
-The time between refreshes is determined by the `refresh_interval`, which defaults to 40 milliseconds.
-This means that every 40ms (or 25 times a second), each Pixel will draw a single frame.
-Drawing new frames multiple times per second is what gives the appearance of a single fluid animation.
+The `Maestro::update()` method triggers an update of every component managed by the Maestro.
+The time between refreshes is determined by the `refresh_interval`, which defaults to 50 milliseconds (or 20 frames per second).
+This means that every 50ms, every component will run through its update routine, such as drawing an animation or canvas frame.

+**Note:** `Maestro::update()` is non-blocking, meaning it will not prevent other processes or tasks from executing even on a single-threaded device.

 When you call `Maestro::update()`, pass in the program's current runtime in milliseconds.
-The Maestro will subsequently call the `update()` method of each of its Sections, which update all of their Animations, Canvases, Overlays, and Pixels.
+The Maestro uses the runtime to determine whether it should update (by comparing the runtime to the last time the update was executed).
+The Maestro then calls `Section::update()` on each of its Sections, which in turn update all of their managed components.
 ```c++
 maestro.update(runtime);
 ```
-You can also force the Maestro to update using `maestro.update(runtime, true)`.
-This bypasses the refresh rate and immediately updates all components (except those that do their own internal time tracking, such as Animations).
+If necessary, you can bypass the runtime check and force the Maestro to update using `maestro.update(runtime, true)`.
+This immediately updates every Section regardless of the Maestro's last update time.

 ## Changing the Refresh Rate
-The refresh rate is the amount of time (in milliseconds) between redraws.
-On each refresh, each Section's `update()` method is called, which triggers a redraw of the Section's Pixels.
+The refresh rate is the amount of time (in milliseconds) before the Maestro updates its Sections.
+This defaults to 50ms (or 20fps).
 You can get the refresh rate using `get_refresh_interval()` and set the refresh rate using `set_refresh_interval()`.

 ## Interacting with Sections
 You can retrieve a Section using `get_section()`.
 Pass in the index of the desired Section.
+For more information, see the [Section documentation](section.md).

 ## Setting a Global Brightness Level
 Use `set_brightness()` to set a global brightness level for all Pixels.
 Global brightness is applied when retrieving a Pixel color via `get_pixel_color(section, index)`.
 Brightness ranges from 0 (off) to 255 (full).

 ## Toggling the Running State
 You can pause the Maestro using `set_running(bool)`.
-When you resume, it will pick up exactly where it left off (unless you are running a Show, in which case it will execute each Event that should have ran).
+When you resume, it will pick up exactly where it left off (unless you are running a Show, in which case it will execute each Event that should have ran while the Maestro was paused).

 ## Creating a Show
-Shows let you set in advance actions that will execute at a later point in the Mastro's runtime.
+Shows let you plan out actions that will execute at a later point in the Mastro's runtime.
 For more information, see the [Show documentation](show.md).

 [Home](README.md)